 In fact, the Environmental Protection Agency (EPA) recently granted Paraquat an interim approval and also allowed aerial applications of the herbicide.
 As a result, many environmental groups have already sued the agency in an attempt to turn the decision around.

 There are several health dangers that can be caused by Paraquat.
-If you or a loved one was exposed to the pesticide and developed Parkinson’s disease as a result, you may have a case against its manufacturer.
+If you or a loved one was exposed to the herbicide and developed Parkinson’s disease as a result, you may have a case against its manufacturer.

 Contact us today if you wish to know more about your rights.
 We can assist you in pursuing legal action and we will be with you in your fight towards justice.